intact-square/feedback-form-angular/README.md

 ##22.
 Hiding the detailed feedback section if gender is male
 Use get handler to get any formcontrol value in HTML template

+##23.
+Change classes
+ng-untouched - if input has not been touched even once ng-touched - if input is once touched or focused ng-pristine - if input's value has not been changed even once ng-dirty - if input's value has changed atleast once